 Flying cars…a very distant future or the means of transportation of tomorrow?
 If it depends on AeroMobil, sooner rather than later we will all be flying through the skies with our personal cars.
 Or should we call the AeroMobil’s vehicle a plane?
 AeroMobils are actually both cars and planes at the same time.
 Travelling up to a thousand kilometres becomes much more efficient when you can remove the need to switch between different types of transport of course.
 You can pre-order yours today here.
 What are you waiting for?

-Of course some bold start-ups are playing a role in this important movement, like WeNow.
+Of course, some bold start-ups are playing a role in this important movement, like WeNow.
 WeNow is a personal eco-driving coach for you or your employees.
-In other words, it’s a software that measures how energy-efficient you are when you’re driving and what you can do to do it better.
-The French startup claims it can reduce your company’s spend on fuel by 5 to 15%, which is not only beneficial for the company budget, but also for the planet.
+In other words, it’s software that measures how energy-efficient you are when you’re driving and what you can do to do it better.
+The French startup claims it can reduce your company’s spending on fuel by 5 to 15%, which is not only beneficial for the company budget, but also for the planet.
 Win-win, isn’t it?

 The Bar Corner

 Who said employees cannot have fun while travelling for business?
 Staying around after meetings and heading over to some watering hole to talk about the good things in life is just as important as the actual business meetings.
 From now on there’s The Bar Corner to help suit everyone’s needs.
 It works like a 21st-century dating app: you set your preferences and you swipe either left or right.
 You wouldn’t mind stretching your legs a bit?
 Or do you prefer to sip on some cocktails on a relaxing couch?
 The Bar Corner will help you find the ideal match!